 Daniel Bentil, Associate Professor, does research at the interface of Applied Mathematics and Mathematical Biology.
 His work, which focuses on mathematical modeling in biology and medicine, is highly interdisciplinary.
 In physiology, for example, he is currently working on model mechanisms for muscle contraction, aerosol deposition in the lungs, and the dynamics of hemodialysis administered to end-stage renal disease patients.
 Some ecological studies have involved modeling invasive species spread and host-parasite interactions.
 Together with his collaborators and graduate students, Daniel Bentil has been developing and analyzing mathematical models, and interpreting and comparing modeling results to real experimental data.
 He is very well funded and his graduate students have always had no difficulty obtaining jobs right after graduation.

-Christopher Danforth, Assistant Professor, works on accurately representing uncertainty in probabilistic weather and climate forecasts.
+Christopher Danforth, Associate Professor, works on accurately representing uncertainty in probabilistic weather and climate forecasts.
 He has developed novel techniques to improve predictions of physical systems using mathematical models.
 The National Oceanic and Atmospheric Administration (NOAA) have invited to him to apply his techniques to a version of the computer model used by the National Weather Service (NWS) to issue predictions to the government and media.
 He is also developing a high-performance computing project to explore the sensitivity of the Earth's climate to small changes in the composition of the atmosphere.
 Together with Peter Dodds, also in the math department, Chris is analyzing the spread of contagions (ideas, videos, emotions, etc.) over the internet, as well as the transportation network associated with university commuters.
 He is also doing theoretical research on applications of chaos theory to synchronization of fundamental nonlinear systems like the double-pendulum.

-Peter Dodds, Assistant Professor, works on problems in geomorphology, biology, ecology, and sociology, with an overriding interest in complex systems and networks.
+Peter Dodds, Professor, works on problems in geomorphology, biology, ecology, and sociology, with an overriding interest in complex systems and networks.

 Taras Lakoba, Assistant Professor, applies his expertise in perturbation methods to a variety of topics in applied mathematics.
 Most recently, he has been interested in proving convergence of certain numerical iterative schemes for finding stationary solutions of nonlinear wave equations.
 In the past, he developed perturbation theories for a number of nonlinear wave equations integrable by the inverse scattering transform.
 Taras also worked, and still maintains interest, in fiber optics, where his expertise lies in nonlinear signal transmission, polarization effects, and noise accumulation.
 He was part of the team at Lucent Technologies that developed an ultra-long haul, dense wavelength-division multiplexed transmission (WDM) system in 2002.